 The Comprehensive Annual Financial Report (CAFR) is presented in three sections: introductory, financial, and statistical.
 The introductory section includes this transmittal letter, a copy of the Town's Certificate of Achievement for Excellence in Financial Reporting, and the primary government's organization chart.
 This CAFR includes all funds of the Town.
 The Town has no component units.
 The financial section includes the management's discussion and analysis (MD&A), the basic financial statements for the primary government, and the primary government's combining and individual financial statements and schedules, as well as the independent auditor's report on the financial statements and schedules.
-GAAP requires that management provides a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
-The MD&A contains a narrative introduction, overview, and analysis of the Town's financial statements.
+GAAP requires that management provides a narrative introduction, overview, and analysis to accompany the basic financial statements.
+It should be read in conjunction, overview, and analysis of the Town's financial statements.
 It should be read in conjunction with this letter of transmittal.
 The statistical section includes selected financial and demographic information, generally presented on a multi-year basis.
 In contrast to the financial section information, the statistical section information has not been audited.